kieran-s/jperezruiz-subnautica-mods/CyclopsSpeedUpgrades/README.md

 Go faster, much faster!

-Three new modules to craft for the Cyclops to increase the speed up to 400%.
+Four new modules to craft for the Cyclops to increase the speed up to 500% (6x times faster than vanilla).

-This is a completely re-work mod for Bepinex of the legacy mod [Cyclops Speed Upgrades from PrimeSonic](https://github.com/PrimeSonic/PrimeSonicSubnauticaMods/tree/master/CyclopsSpeedUpgrades)

 ## Acknowledgements